 The focus of pharmaceutical and biotech research has seen a significant shift in recent years.
 Many research teams are no longer driving towards building small molecules, but are instead focused on designing new protein-based therapeutics.
 Protein engineers at these organizations are often responsible for the structural design of target molecules as well as the experimental protein production and characterization of their designs.

-There are a number of entities that might be critical for a research organization to register.
+There are a number of entities that might be critical for a research organization to register in a bioregistry.
 These could include:

 - Protein Sequences